friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/basics/fragCoords.md

     <blockquote class="author">by Frieda Hentschel</blockquote>
 </div>

 This function computes fragment coordinates ranging from 0 to 1 based on input coordinates.
-As this function is responsible for computing the coordinates at which a fragement is computed, it is the basis for all others. **It should always be included in a shader.**
+As this function is responsible for computing the coordinates at which a fragement is computed, it is the basis on which all other functions operate. **It should always be included in a shader.**

 ---